finnxyz-official/GoRobo_VersionCheck/README.md

 ---

+## ❗️NOTICE

+This repository is not meant for public use or contribution.
+Forking, starring, or creating pull requests is strictly prohibited.

+All rights reserved – no code may be reused, modified, or redistributed without explicit permission.

+---

 ## 🔄 Want to check your version?

 Simply join your game and check the console which will probably say something like this: